-In a study involving 11,500 business leaders, the Corporate Leadership Council discovered the absence of cross-cultural skill is an impediment to both individual leaders and their companies.
+In a study involving 11,500 business leaders, the Corporate Leadership Council discovered the absence of cross-cultural skills as an impediment to both individual leaders and their companies.
 Leaders who had low intercultural skill rates were less likely to be identified as a high-performing leader on a global scale as their counterparts who had higher skill rates.
-Cross-cultural training can help leaders and companies overcome the obstacles created by a lack of knowledge on how other cultures tackle tasks.
+Cross-cultural training can help leaders and companies overcome the obstacles created by a lack of knowledge of how other cultures tackle tasks.

 Advantages of Cultural Training for Businesses